"If my younger self could see me now, they wouldn't believe it."

 TL;DR: Why Benson Boone is an Enneagram Type 7

-• Self-acknowledged addictive personality: He avoids all drugs and alcohol because he knows he'd go all in.
+- Self-acknowledged addictive personality: He avoids all drugs and alcohol because he knows he'd go all in.
 His evidence?
 "Dude, candy."
-Classic Type 7 intensity.
+The same all-or-nothing intensity that drives the backflips governs his relationship with sugar.

 What is Benson Boone's Personality Type?